Table of contents:

 Symptoms and characteristics

-Among the manifestations which characterize auditory dyslexia, according to Saroj D. Sutaria (Specific Learning Disabilities: Nature and Needs), are difficulties in sound-symbol association; auditory discrimination difficulties; problems in auditory analysis and synthesis; auditory sequencing difficulties; auditory memory problems; omissions, additions and substitutions; mispronunciations; and hesitations and repetitions.
+Among the manifestations that characterize auditory dyslexia, according to Saroj D. Sutaria (Specific Learning Disabilities: Nature and Needs), are difficulties in sound-symbol association; auditory discrimination difficulties; problems in auditory analysis and synthesis; auditory sequencing difficulties; auditory memory problems; omissions, additions and substitutions; mispronunciations; and hesitations and repetitions.

 1.)
 Sound-symbol association problems

-Johnson and Myklebust described dyslexia as a breakdown in interneurosensory processing.
-This means that the child is unable to make the association needed between the graphemes and their phonemes.
-The child’s biggest difficulty lies in comprehending that although the English alphabet consists of only 26 letters, there are 44 phonemes; that the names of the letters are different from their phonemic properties; that few letters have only one sound which remains constant; that combination of certain consonants and vowels produce entirely different sounds; that certain consonant-vowel combinations change the sound; that there are hard, soft and silent sounds depending on the positioning of the letters in the words, etc. The difficulty is compounded when the child also has a memory disorder.
+The child’s most significant difficulty lies in comprehending that although the English alphabet consists of only 26 letters, there are 44 phonemes; that the names of the letters are different from their phonemic properties; that few letters have only one sound which remains constant; that combinations of certain consonants and vowels produce entirely different sounds; that certain consonant-vowel combinations change the sound; that there are hard, soft and silent sounds depending on the positioning of the letters in words, etc.

 2.)
 Auditory discrimination difficulties

-The child has difficulty differentiating between similarities and differences in the sounds of letters and words.
-This problem is aggravated when the child is unable to sort through or ignore background noises and voices.
-The most apparent difficulties are seen in certain consonantal sounds, such as /b/ and /p/, /m/ and /n/ or /d/ and /t/, etc. Even more difficult are short vowel sounds, especially /e/ and /i/.
-Words frequently misread are three-letter words in which only the vowel sound is different, for example, /pen/, /pin/.
-As Critchley noted, the reading-disabled child is unable to detect the differences in the auditory properties of letters and words.
+The most apparent difficulties are in certain consonantal sounds, such as /b/ and /p/, /m/ and /n/ or /d/ and /t/, etc. Even more challenging are short vowel sounds, especially /e/ and /i/.
+Words frequently misread are three-letter words in which only the vowel sound is different, for example, /pen/ and /pin/.

 3.)
 Difficulties in auditory analysis and synthesis

-The reading disabled is unable to read unfamiliar words because they lack a structural analytical approach so necessary to this task.
-Structural analysis requires the identification of morphemes which includes prefixes, suffixes, root words, and the like.
-Following the identification of these smaller units, they must be blended as a whole.
-Critchley observed the child tends to guess wildly at the word.
-This is usually done based on the first letter and sometimes on its length.
+Reading-disabled children cannot read unfamiliar words because they lack the structural analytical approach necessary for this task.
+Structural analysis requires identifying morphemes, including prefixes, suffixes, root words, and the like.
+After identifying these smaller units, they must be blended as a whole.

 4.)
 Auditory sequencing difficulties

 The temporal order of sounds in words is disturbed.
 The child is unable to retain in short-term memory store the sequence of sounds long enough to reproduce them in the correct order when reading out loud.
-Thus, while the individual letters may be associated with their sounds correctly and syllables identified accurately, when it comes time to pronounce them together the child reverts the order, for instance, /emeny/ in place of /enemy/.
-Senf reported evidence of this in the reading-disabled whose primary problems may be in word mixing in compound words, for example, /mindwill/ instead of /windmill/, /shoehorse/ for /horseshoe/, etc. Denckla observed that children with this type of problem tend to change with age from having problems in both reading and spelling to spelling alone, although they might continue to have difficulty with the phonetic aspects of a foreign language.
+Thus, while the individual letters may be associated with their sounds correctly and syllables identified accurately, when it comes time to pronounce them together, the child reverts the order, for instance, /emeny/ in place of /enemy/.

 5.)
 Auditory memory problems

-Retrieval of sounds of letters and words for spontaneous use may be difficult for the auditory dyslexic because of an inefficient system of processing in long-term memory storage.
-The difficulty in recalling specific sounds and names may account for certain substitutions which the reading disabled makes, for example, /dad/ for /father/ or /baby/ for /daughter/.
-Not only are the substituted words easier to pronounce, but their pronunciation is based on regular phonics principles while the others are not.
-Pronunciation of words like /father/, /daughter/ etc. requires the child to remember the irregularities in making symbol-sound associations.
+The difficulty in recalling specific sounds and names may account for certain substitutions that the reading disabled makes, for example, /dad/ for /father/ or /baby/ for /daughter/.
+Not only are the substituted words easier to pronounce but their pronunciation is based on regular phonics principles, while the others are not.
+Pronunciation of words like /father/, /daughter/, etc. requires the child to remember the irregularities in making symbol-sound associations.

 6.)
 Omissions, additions, substitutions